jeffpar/pcjs.v1/modules/devices/README.md

 In the spirit of [Vanilla JS](http://vanilla-js.com/), a new and improved set of ES2015 (ES6) JavaScript classes are being used to create a variety of newer (late 2017) PCjs Machines.

-These machines are constructed from one or more "Component" Device classes:
+These machines are constructed from one or more "Device" classes:

 * [Bus](bus.js)
 * [Device](device.js)